The responsibilities of Prevention and Early Intervention (PEI) are to:

 - Make prevention and early intervention services more accountable by demonstrating the effectiveness or public benefit of programs.

-PEI continued to lead the Interagency Coordinating Council (ICC) for Building Healthy Families during FY 2011 through a memorandum of understanding adopted by the council's 11 member agencies in FY 2010.
-In FY 2011, the agencies continued work on several of the recommendations they submitted in a final report to the Texas Legislature in December 2009.
-These included PEI releasing a Request for Proposal for one-stop shop where the needs of families with multiple issues could be met.
-PEI also began exploring implementing different contracting methods.
+PEI continued to lead the Interagency Coordinating Council (ICC) for Building Healthy Families during FY 2012 through a memorandum of understanding adopted by the council’s 11 member agencies in FY 2010.
+After meeting once in FY 2012, the participating agencies determined they would continue to meet on an ad hoc basis.
+PEI also responded to the council’s recommendations to the Texas Legislature in December 2009.

 PEI contracts with community-based agencies and organizations to provide services to prevent the abuse, neglect, delinquency, and truancy of Texas children.
 Services are voluntary and provided at no cost to participants.
 However, all services are not available in all Texas communities.
 To find out if services are available in your community, look for Prevention and Early Intervention on the DFPS website.